JessicaS97/ATM/README.md

 <img src="img/pic12.png" height="300" width="340"> <img src="img/pic13.png" height="380" width="360">
 <img src="img/pic14.png" height="300" width="360">

+All functionalities which I wanted my ATM to include have been completed, with error checkings and successful retrieval and update of the DB.

 ## Built with:
 * Java
 * JDBC API